jayanthdr07/BloodLink-AI/README.md

 ## 📌 Overview

-- LifeLine360 is a district-level AI-enabled blood management and emergency coordination platform designed to eliminate fragmentation, inefficiency, and wastage in blood supply systems.
+- BloodLink-AI is a district-level AI-enabled blood management and emergency coordination platform designed to eliminate fragmentation, inefficiency, and wastage in blood supply systems.

 # It connects:
 - 🏛 District Health Authorities